For partners subscribed to Select or Enterprise plans.

 - Trigger Name: Enter a descriptive name for the notification.
 The name will be shown in the workflows management page and should be globally unique across workflows to make identification easy.

-- To add a filter, click the + Filter button (left side of the screen) and select your filter criteria using the drop downs.
+- To add a filter, click the + Filter button (left side of the screen) and select your filter criteria using the drop-downs.
 To add additional filter criteria, click the plus icon.

-- Click on Slack Notification.
+- Click on Webhook.

 - Configure the action to create the JSON payload that will be passed to the webhook when the trigger condition is met.